Didar112/Didar112/README.md

 # 🙋‍♂️ Hi, I'm Didar
 💻 A computer science student from Bangladesh.<br>💭 Currently exploring different tech stacks.
-As a passionate CS student,<br>I always look forward to embrace this continuously growing world of <br>Science and technology. <br>🧩 I have an interest in android development and Web technologies.<br>
+As a passionate CS student,<br>I always look forward to embrace this continuously growing world of <br>Science and technology. <br>🧩 I have an interest in Cross Platform Application development and Web technologies.<br>

 # 💻 Tech Stack